fluidecho/naked-websocket/README.md

 ## Message framing

 Naked WebSocket does not frame messages, it leaves this entirely up to each peer.
-Peers should deploy their own framing technique, could use [WebSocket Protocol Data Framing](http://tools.ietf.org/html/rfc6455#section-5) or something like [AMP](https://github.com/tj/node-amp).
+Peers should deploy their own framing technique, could use [WebSocket Protocol Data Framing](http://tools.ietf.org/html/rfc6455#section-5) or something like: [AMP](https://github.com/tj/node-amp), [MQTT](https://github.com/mqttjs/mqtt-packet).

 ## Options